 - 1) Once you pass your qualifying exams, you will need to fill out and submit the Nomination to Candidacy for the PhD Degree eDoc.
-Once that is approved, you will be a Doctoral Candidate. - 2) After you defend your dissertation proposal, which should happen within six months of passing your qualifying exams, you will need to fill out the Nomination of Research Committee eDoc.
+Once that is approved, you will be a Doctoral Candidate.
+(See directions below on filling out this edoc.) - 2) After you defend your dissertation proposal, which should happen within six months of passing your qualifying exams, you will need to fill out the Nomination of Research Committee eDoc.
 Once that is approved, you will have an official dissertation committee. - 3) At least 30 days before your dissertation defense date that you will arrange with your committee, you will need to submit the PhD Defense Announcement eDoc. - 4) After your defense, you will need to submit the Defense Signature Collection eDoc and your committee members will verify that you have successfully defended your dissertation.